2025-26 Edition

 Introduction to statistical methods for analyzing longitudinal outcomes.
 Emphasizes the development and application of regression methods for correlated and censored outcomes.
 Methods for continuous and discrete correlated outcomes, as well as censored outcomes, are covered.

-Prerequisite: STATS 210B.
-STATS 210B with a grade of B- or better.
+Prerequisite: STATS 210B with a minimum grade of B-.
 May not be taken for graduate credit by Ph.D. students in Statistics.

 STATS 211.
 Statistical Methods II: Generalized Linear Models.
 4 Units.